dokutan/mouse_m908/README.md

 - up	⟨key⟩
 - delay ⟨1-255⟩

-example.macro for an example of the older file format, example.ini for an example of the newer format, keymap.md section Keyboard keys/Keys for a list of recognized Keys.
+examples/example.macro for an example of the older file format, examples/example_m*.ini for an example of the newer format, keymap.md section Keyboard keys/Keys for a list of recognized Keys.
 Supported mousebuttons (up and down):
 - mouse_left
 - mouse_right
 - mouse_middle